as-a-person/phpmyide/README.md

 <br>
 And also, sorry about the bad "doodle art" I drew.
 <br>
-Note: projects made with phpmyide go into the idefs folder
+Note: Projects made with phpmyide go into the idefs folder